Essential desktop environment components will be:

 Please try both and decide for yourself!

-Lxpanel is a lightweight yet fully equipped with all the necessary plugins (system tray, menu…)
+Lxpanel is lightweight yet fully equipped with all the necessary plugins (system tray, menu…)

 sudo apt-get install lxpanel